Goslar

 Goslar ([ˈɡɔslaʁ]; Eastphalian: Goslär) is a historic town in Lower Saxony, Germany.
-It is the administrative centre of the district of Goslar and located on the northwestern slopes of the Harz mountain range.
-The Old Town of Goslar and the Mines of Rammelsberg are UNESCO World Heritage Sites for their millenium-long testimony to the history of ore mining and their political importance for the Holy Roman Empire and Hanseatic League.
+It is the administrative centre of the district of Goslar and is located on the northwestern slopes of the Harz mountain range.
+The Old Town of Goslar with over 1.500 timber houses and the Mines of Rammelsberg are UNESCO World Heritage Sites for their millennium-long testimony to the history of ore mining and their political importance for the Holy Roman Empire and Hanseatic League.
 Each year Goslar awards the Kaiserring to an international artist, called the "Nobel Prize" of the art world.

 Geography

 Goslar is situated in the middle of the upper half of Germany, about 40 km south of Brunswick and about 70 km southeast of the state capital, Hanover.
 The Schalke mountain is the highest elevation within the municipal boundaries at 762 m.
 The lowest point of 175 m is near the Oker river.
 Geographically, Goslar forms the boundary between the Hildesheim Börde which is part of the Northern German Plain, and the Harz range, which is the highest, northernmost extension of Germany's Central Uplands.
 The Hildesheim Börde is characterised by plains with rich clay soils – used agriculturally for sugar beet farming – interlaced with several hill ranges commonly known as the Hildesheim Forest and Salzgitter Hills.
 In the northeast the Harly Forest stretches down to the River Oker, in the east, Goslar borders on the German state of Saxony-Anhalt.

-Immediately to the south, the Harz range rise above the historic borough at a height of 636 m at Mt.
-Rammelsberg.
+Immediately to the south the Harz range rises above the historic borough at a height of 636 m at Mt Rammelsberg.
 Extended forests dominate the landscape.
 The major rivers crossing the municipal boundaries are the Oker with its Gose/Abzucht and Radau tributaries.
 The eponymic River Gose originates approximately 9 km south-west of Goslar at the Auerhahn Pass (638 m) east of the Bocksberg mountain.
-At the northern foot of the Herzberg (632 m) it meets the smaller Abzucht stream, before it flows into the Oker.
-The Dörpke and Gelmke streams also flow from the Harz foothills to the south into the Goslar municipal area, where they discharge into the Abzucht.
+At the northern foot of the Herzberg (632 m) it meets the smaller Abzucht before it flows into the Oker.
+The Dörpke and Gelmke also flow from the Harz foothills to the south into the Goslar municipal area, where they discharge into the Abzucht.

 Neighbouring municipalities

-(clockwise from the North): Liebenburg, Schladen-Werla (Wolfenbüttel District), Osterwieck (Harz District, Saxony-Anhalt), Bad Harzburg, Clausthal-Zellerfeld (Oberharz), and Langelsheim.
+(Clockwise from the north): Liebenburg, Schladen-Werla (Wolfenbüttel District), Osterwieck (Harz District, Saxony-Anhalt), Bad Harzburg, Clausthal-Zellerfeld (Oberharz), and Langelsheim.

 Town districts

-The township currently comprises 18 districts (Stadtteile):
+The town currently consists of 18 districts (Stadtteile):